Study Abroad

 Sources and Official Links

-- University Admissions — universityadmissions.
-Se
+University Admissions — universityadmissions.se

-- Swedish Institute — si.
-Se
+Swedish Institute (Scholarships) — si.se

 All information verified as of April 2026.
-Policies and costs may change — always verify with official sources before making decisions.
+Visa processing times and scholarship deadlines change — verify at migrationsverket.se and si.se before applying.

 Related Articles You Might Find Useful